microsoft/ML-For-Beginners/7-TimeSeries/1-Introduction/README.md

 ## Time Series [data characteristics](https://online.stat.psu.edu/stat510/lesson/1/1.1) to consider

-When looking at time series data, you might notice that it has certain characteristics that you need to take into account, and mitigate, to better understand its patterns.
+When looking at time series data, you might notice that it has certain characteristics that you need to take into account and mitigate to better understand its patterns.
 If you consider time series data as potentially providing a 'signal' that you want to analyze, these characteristics can be thought of as 'noise'.
 You often will need to reduce this 'noise' by offsetting some of these characteristics using some statistical techniques.

-Here's some concepts you should know to be able to work with time series:
+Here are some concepts you should know to be able to work with time series:

 🎓 **Trends**